The University of Texas at Austin

-Unconventional Oil & Gas
+Unconventional Oil & Gas Reservoirs

-Dr. Tinker conceived of and, with Bureau associate director Jay Kipper, formed the industry-supported and Bureau-managed Advanced Energy Consortium (AEC).
-Dr. Tinker serves as chair of the Board of Management, whose function is to provide strategic direction.
-The AEC’s mission is to develop intelligent subsurface micro- and nanosensors that can be injected into oil and gas reservoirs to help characterize the reservoir space in three dimensions and improve the recovery of existing and new hydrocarbon resources.
+With Bureau associate director Jay Kipper, Dr. Tinker conceived of and formed the industry-supported and Bureau-managed Advanced Energy Consortium (AEC).
+For a decade Dr. Tinker served as chair of the Board of Management of the AEC.
+The AEC developed intelligent subsurface micro- and nanosensors that can be injected into the subsurface to help characterize the reservoir space in three dimensions and improve the recovery of existing and new hydrocarbon resources.
 Consortium members are researching near-term potential to increase the recovery rate in existing reservoirs by exploiting the unique chemical and physical properties of materials at the nanoscale.
 By leveraging existing surface infrastructure, this technology has the potential to minimize the environmental impact of oil and gas exploration and production.

 Professional and Academic Service

-Policy and Govenment
+Policy and Government

 Boards and Foundations